 Perhaps because this year I am teaching a yearlong telecourse (in four independent parts) on The Art and Craft of Dialogue, I've been more deeply attuned to the largely unknown power of dialogue to create entirely unexpected results.
 In those moments, when the veil of separation drops, at least momentarily, and we stand in the magic of finding a path forward that truly works for everyone, I often feel both elated and profoundly sad.

 The elation is directly the result of having visceral evidence of the simplicity and elegance of the path.
-Rosenberg, the man who created the practice of Nonviolent Communication that informs everything I do, says
+Rosenberg, the man who created the practice of Nonviolent Communication that informs everything I do, says about this phenomenon:

 "So many times I have seen that no matter what has happened, if people connect in this certain way that it is inevitable that they will end up enjoying giving to one another.
 It is inevitable.
 For me my work is like watching the magic show.
 It's too beautiful for words."